How Michigan Property taxes work – Local tax review boards – part 10

 The appointees to the tax board may be local businessmen, lawyers, real estate professionals to name some of the people that serve on local boards of review.
 The local board of review is an informal affair.
 Usually you have 5 – 10 minutes to present your case.

-It is best to provide written documentation including sold comparables to the board.
+It is best to provide written documentation including sold comparable to the board.
 Remember these people are not elected and trying to do a fair job, so don’t be rude, argumentative, or obnoxious as it won’t help your case.
-Usually it is very very informal. (with folding chairs and a table.)
+Usually it is very, very informal. (with folding chairs and a table.)